sagemath/trac_to_gh/Issue 8055.md

 # Issue 8055: Add the jCarousel plug-in and set up a Sage showcase for the login page

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8055

 Original creator: mpatel